 Welcome to the Marriage Quiz, a relationship self-help test that assesses eight important dimensions of a healthy relationship.

 Developed by Dr. Nathan Cobb, the Marriage Quiz is a 144-item, paper-and-pencil, self-report questionnaire designed to help couples increase their awareness of their relationship strengths and work areas.
-It consists of 16-pages, including instructions for scoring and interpretation, as well as exercises that help you and your spouse discuss how you each responded to the items, and to identify ways that your relationship can be strengthened.
-Join thousands of people who have already downloaded the Marriage Quiz to help them improve their marriage.
+It consists of 16-pages, including instructions for scoring and interpretation, as well as exercises that help you and your spouse discuss your responses to the items and identify ways that your relationship can be strengthened.

 The Marriage Quiz highlights which of these dimensions are currently strengths in your relationship and which ones may be work areas.
 It is designed to facilitate discussion between you and your partner and to aid you as work toward improving specific aspects of your relationship.

-If you would like to take a look at part of the Marriage Quiz to see if it might be right for you, click here to download a free sample showing one of the eight dimensions, specifically conflict management.
+Take a look at a specific part of the Marriage Quiz to see if it might be right for you by clicking here to download a free sample showing one of the eight dimensions, specifically conflict management.

 Otherwise, please click on the "Add to Card" button to download the full version to your computer for your Personal Use.